 Let us pray.

-Father,
+God our Father,

-We ask this through our Lord Jesus Christ, your Son,
+Grant this through our Lord Jesus Christ, your Son,

 who lives and reigns with you and the Holy Spirit,